Friday, June 22, 2018

 between two trunks: broad-shouldered, dun,

-housed in matted growth, begins loping
+housed in matted growth, could begin loping

 on long legs, thrice man-pace, steadily toward you